Process

 My Figma system structure

-Once the Figma system is solid, I bring it into Webflow with the same structural logic.
-Global swatches and text styles in Webflow map directly to the variables defined in Figma.
+What stays consistent across all of them is the approach.
+Global styles and text definitions in the production environment map directly to the variables defined in Figma.
 Class naming follows a clear convention so any collaborator reviewing the project can orient themselves quickly without a guided tour.

 One of the most common mistakes I see is treating accessibility as a checklist to run at the end of a project.
 In my process, accessibility criteria act as a filter throughout.
 Color choices are checked for contrast ratios at the token level.
 Interactive components are designed with keyboard navigation in mind from the first variant.
 Focus indicators are styled intentionally, not left as browser defaults.